vmthunder/spec/cachegroup.rst

 Proposed change
 ===============

-Since this cache is on compute-side, we add it into cache group after a volume is attached, and create a volume with cache for future use.
+Since this cache is on the compute-side, we add it into a cache group after a volume is attached, and create a volume with cache for future use.
 To realize this, some modifications in nova are needed.

-We propose the following changes:

-1. We need add a parameter to attach_volume(...) which indicates whether use cache or not.
+1. We need to add a parameter to attach_volume (...) which indicates whether use cache or not.
 If yes, add the volume to cache group after it's attached.
-2. Some cache modules (bcache, dm-cache and so on) should be added into drivers.
+2. The cache modules (bcache, dm-cache, etc.) should be added to the drivers.
-3.  nova should setup a database record indicates which volume is cached.
+3. Nova should setup a database record to indicate which volume is cached.
 4. When detach a volume, we should remove the cache first.
-5. To support dynamically cache scheme, add and remove disk freely, we need organize the cached volume as a group.
+5. To support dynamically cache scheme, and add/remove disk freely, we need to organize the cached volume as a group.
 For bcache, backing devices can be attached and detached at runtime.
 We can also add bcache under same cache group interface for uniformity.